nolim1t/nolim1t.github.io/_drafts/tere-eesti.md

 * Definitely more english than Chiang Mai
 * Cheap alcohol!
 (I'm addicted to that estonian liqueur)
 * Close to UK (for conferences).
 Also doesn't count towards your schengen time.
-* Internet access is considered a human right (I love that)
+* Internet access is considered a human right (I love that).
+Also there is a lot of internet freedom as well.
 * Similar weather to Vancouver, Canada but without the pricetag (Doesn't get warmer than 20 degrees in Summer!)